 What Size Memory Card Is Best?

-If you’re on the fence about which size of memory card you should buy, I will say that I’ve been shooting a lot more with 128GB cards on my lower 24MP cameras.
-It’s rare that I fill the cards but occasionally at big events they come in handy.
-Also, they are nice in case you forget to clear off your card and need to shoot for a few days.
+If you’re unsure which memory card size you should buy, I will say that I’ve been shooting a lot more with 128GB cards on my lower 24MP cameras.
+I rarely fill the cards, but occasionally, at big events, they come in handy.
+Also, they are nice if you forget to clear off your card and need to shoot for a few days.
 This will ensure you have plenty of memory to last you through the weekend.

-You can use 64GB memory cards as well.
+You can also use 64GB memory cards.
 I rarely fill 64GB cards unless I’m shooting on the same card over several days.

-If you shooting casually Canon also has CRAW and now HIEF recording modes that will create files much smaller than the standard RAW.
+If you are shooting casually, Canon also has CRAW and now HIEF recording modes that will create files much smaller than the standard RAW.
 So you could use these and get way more shots per card.

 If you’re shooting a lot of video, you’ll want to start with 128GB cards.